-- Park the motorcycle on a firm surface. - Swing side stand forward with your foot as far as it will go and lean the vehicle on it. - Move handlebar fully to the left and press and hold the RACE-ON button (6) (for at least 2 seconds). - ✓ The steering is locked.
+- Park the motorcycle on a firm surface.

+- Swing side stand forward with your foot as far as it will go and lean the vehicle on it.

+- - ✓ The steering is locked.

 If the steering lock does not engage, move the handlebar slightly.